-.
 Open a door.
 (The GREEN wire, H1/5, or the VIOLET, H1/7 must be connected.)

-2. Ignition.
+Ignition.
 Turn the ignition on, then back off.
 (The heavy gauge PINK wire of the relay satellite must be connected.)

-3. Select a Menu.
+3. Select a menu.
 Press and HOLD the Valet/Program switch.
 (The Valet/Program switch must be plugged into the blue port.)
 After three seconds the siren will chirp once indicating entry to the Basic Features Menu.
-If this is the menu you wish to access, release the button and go on to Step 4.
-If the button is not released, you will jump to the next menu and the siren will chirp twice.
+If this is the menu you wish to access, release the switch and go on to Step 4.
+If the switch is not released, you will jump to the next menu and the siren will chirp twice.
 There are three possible menus.
 Once you have selected the desired menu, release the Valet/Program switch.

-Select a Feature.
+4. Select a feature.
 Press and release the Valet/Program switch the number of times corresponding to the feature you wish to change.
 For example, to access the third feature, press and release 3 times.
-Then press the button once more and HOLD it.
+Then press the switch once more and HOLD it.
 The siren will chirp the number of times equal to the feature you have accessed.

-Program the Feature.
+Program the feature.
 While HOLDING the Valet/Program switch, you can toggle the feature on and off using the remote transmitter.
-Pressing the button that arms the system will select the one chirp or default setting.
-Pressing the button that disarms the system (or the Channel Two button when in the single button arm/disarm configuration) will select the two chirp setting.
+Pressing will select the one chirp setting.
+Pressing will select the two chirp setting.
+(See the Feature Menus section of this guide.)

-NOTE: Some features have more than two possible settings.
-Pressing Channel One will select the one chirp setting, pressing Channel Two will toggle through the two-chirp and higher settings.)
+Note: Some features have more than two possible settings.
+Pressing will select the one chirp setting, pressing will toggle through the two-chirp and higher settings.)

 6. Release.
-Release the Valet/Program switch.
+The Valet/Program switch can now be released.